SharePoint/sp-dev-docs/docs/solution-guidance/localization-sharepoint-add-in.md

 ---
-title: Localization in the SharePoint add-in model ms.date: 11/03/2017
+title: Localization in the SharePoint Add-in model ms.date: 11/03/2017
 ---
-Localization in the SharePoint add-in model
+Localization in the SharePoint Add-in model
 ===========================================

 Summary